 genesis_author_box_title – This filter will allow you to modify the title of the author box.
 This filter only modifies title text, if you want to modify the formatting, you can use $pattern variable (We will look at it later on).

 genesis_author_box – This filter will allow you to modify the complete output of the author box so any major revamp can be done using this filter.
-At this point in time, this filter is not listed under available filters in Genesis documentation but I have checked with the Support team and we can use this.
+At this point in time, this filter is not listed under available filters in Genesis documentation, but I have checked with the Support team and we can use this.

 You can update the author description from user profile page, so there is no need for a filter to update it.
 You can check here for the implementation of these filters.

-Now let’s see how can we use the genesis_author_box filter to add the social media icons for your authors.
+Now let’s see how we can use the genesis_author_box filter to add the social media icons for your authors.

 How To Use Filters In Genesis Framework